plantgenomicslab/BCH709/index.md

 Interested in teaching these materials?
 We have an [onboarding video](https://www.youtube.com/watch?v=zgdutO5tejo) and accompanying [slides](https://docs.google.com/presentation/d/1fLlT2lPv32DqCFpRPPdHZBNHiQTpK79wd5Z3nsFwL3s/edit#slide=id.p) available to prepare Instructors to teach these lessons.
 After watching this video, please contact team@carpentries.org so that we can record your status as an onboarded Instructor.
 Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Genomics workshops.

-> ## Course description
-> An introduction to the science of genomics and bioinformatics.
-Includes genome sequencing; database techniques; structural, comparative, and evolutionary genomics; and gene expression analysis.
-{: .prereq}

 > ## Prerequisites
 > Online introduction to Linux.
 Students must complete one of the following online tutorials (or both) before class begins.
 >